 4. Controls Vomiting

 Vomiting usually happens due to chronic indigestion, gastric reflux, and nervous disorders.
-This can be reduced by taking half a teaspoonful juice mixed with a spoonful of honey.
-Only children of 1 year of age and above should be given honey.
+This can be reduced by taking half a teaspoonful juice mixed with some sugar.

 Diarrhoea can be common in infants, and the first issue that requires your attention if your child has diarrhoea is to restore the body’s water level.
 You can treat this by feeding the baby a glass of water with a tablespoon of lemon juice with little salt and sugar.